nuejs/www/blog/perfect-web-framework/index.md

 Everything is pixel-perfect down to the tiniest detail.
 From design tokens to motion design.
 The underlying design system makes sure that all areas of your site have the same, consistent look and feel.
 Be it minimalistic, heroic, or playful.

-When a content-first design system is in place, content creators can ship great-looking content, without disturbing designers or developers.
+When a content-first design system is in place, content teams can ship great-looking content, without disturbing designers or developers.

 [.problem]
   Current frameworks like *Bootstrap* and Tailwind lack a global, content-first design system that spans the entire website.
 UX/CSS professionals have a hard time contributing because CSS is tightly coupled inside the JavaScript code.